mlswg/mls-protocol/draft-ietf-mls-protocol.md

 struct {
     ExtensionType extension_types<V>;
     ProposalType proposal_types<V>;
+    CredentialType credential_types<V>;
 } RequiredCapabilities;
 ~~~

-This extension lists the extensions and proposal types that must be supported by
+This extension lists the extensions, proposals, and credential types that must be supported by
 all members of the group.
 The "default" proposal and extension types defined in this
 document are assumed to be implemented by all clients, and need not be listed in
 RequiredCapabilities in order to be safely used.